-Yellow long nose butterflyfish form monogamous pairs, as do many other butterflyfishes and are sometimes seen in small groups, but are seen singly more often than other butterflyfish.
+Yellow long nose butterflyfish form monogamous pairs, as do many other butterflyfishes and are sometimes seen in small groups.
+They are seen singly more often than other butterflyfish.
 Spawning is thought to take place in relation to the lunar cycles but this is not certain.
 The eggs are spherical and buoyant and it is thought they hatch in 28 to 30 hours.
 Once the eggs hatch a bony plate forms over the head area and the larvae are pelagic for quite some time, before developing into juveniles.
 This pelagic stage has made it difficult to breed them and there are no reported cases of breeding by aquarists.

 Because they are not fussy eaters Yellow long nose butterflyfish are one of the easier butterflyfishes to keep in an aquarium.
 As long as they have a fair amount of living room and some hiding spots they are happy.
 They readily eat frozen shrimp and general frozen preparations for carnivorous fish.
 Regular feeds of live rock are good for their health.

 It is best to only keep one of these fishes in a tank, as they are highly territorial.
 They will fight with other fishes that they deem a threat to their food source.
 Among these are the big yellow long nose butterflyfish or their own species.
 They are not as effective at controlling Aiptasia anemones as the copperbanded butterflyfish is but will eat some.

 Species: F. flavissimus